Tears of a Nation Memorializing Sandy Hook

 Mr. Wight in this post on his public forum has revealed a very telling truth.
 The hearts of men have waxed cold and care has decreased in the world.
 Because of this lack of care, a man grew to maturity to perpetuate his careless life into the caring lives of many good people.
 No tears where shared for him.
 I fear for his soul as I cry for the children.
 I do not cry only because they are gone.
 I cry because their loss reminds me of my own loss--opening up the wounds of losing my own child in tragedy.

-During the holiday season as we rush off to celebrate the birth of the Savior, or the cleansing of the Temple and lighting of the candles, or Santa bringing gifts, and bringing a new year, let us cherish each other in love.
+During the holiday seasons as we rush off to celebrate the birth of the Savior, or the cleansing of the Temple and lighting of the candles, or Santa bringing gifts, and bringing a new year, let us cherish each other in love.
+Let us remember every day of every year we have loved ones who we can hug and speak to that we are truly blessed.

 Not just in our families should we do this thing.
 Let us include our neighbors and friends.
 Let us reach out to those we may have overlooked and show them there is still love enough in the world that they need only reach back to us.